ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 title: S3 walkthrough
 ---

 On this example, we'll build an ember-cli-deploy configuration from scratch.
-Step by step, we'll put the pieces together and get the application deployed to S3.
+Step by step, we'll put the pieces together to get our application deployed to S3.

 ## Installing ember-cli-deploy